sophiegoblin/sophiegoblin.github.io/index.md

 *Mark Tantrum Photography Ltd*<br>
 **Studio and Production Manager**
 <br><br>
-During my final months in New Zealand I worked with Mark and his team to organise photoshoots, videos, manage clientele and recruit new staff.
-I produced and managed the development of a streamlined digital presence, which included rebranding, curatorial decisions, copywriting and SEO enhancements on his social media accounts, email and website.
-I also wrote funding applications for creative photography, documentary projects and pitches for clients.
+Mark Tantrum is a commercial events photographer and documentary maker.
+During my final months in New Zealand I organised photo and video shoots, managed clientele bookings, recruited new staff and helped plan at the meetings.
+I produced and managed the development of Mark’s digital presence, which included rebranding, curatorial decisions, copywriting and SEO enhancements on his social media accounts, email and website.
 <br>